Create a Generic COM Component with MATLAB Code

 For more information about the files generated in these folders, see Files Generated After Packaging MATLAB Functions.

 The log file

-As an alternative to the Library Compiler app, you can create a COM component using a programmatic approach using the following steps.
+As an alternative to the Library Compiler app, you can create a COM component using a programmatic approach.
 If you have already created a component using the Library Compiler, see Integrate into COM Application.

 Save the path to the file

 .
 For example, if you are using Visual Studio version 15, type:

 compiler.build.comComponentfunction.
 Use name-value arguments to specify the component name and class name.

 buildResults = compiler.build.comComponent(appFile, ...
 'ComponentName','MagicSquareComp', ...
 'ClassName','Class1');